profandyfield/discovr/README.md

 * **notebook**: fictitious data about whether watching the film the notebook is emotionally arousing.
 For details execute `?notebook`.
 * **ong_2011**: Data about social media profile pictures and personality traits.
 For details execute `?ong_2011`.
 * **ong_tidy**: Data about social media profile pictures and personality traits.
 For details execute `?ong_tidy`.
+* **profile_pic**: Fictitious data related to whether the number of friend requests from random people on social media is affected by whether your profile picture depicts you as single or part of a romantic couple.
+For details execute `?profile_pic`.
 * **pubs**: Data illustrating the difference between an outlier and an influencial case.
 For details execute `?pubs`.
 * **puppies**: Fictitious data related to whether puppy therapy works.
 For details execute `?puppies`.
 * **puppy_love**: Fictitious data related to whether puppy therapy works when you adjust for a person's love of puppies.
 For details execute `?puppy_love`.
 * **r_exam**: Fictitious data relating to an R exam at two universities.
 For details execute `?r_exam`.
 * **roaming_cats**: fictitious data about how far cats roam from their homes For details execute `?roaming_cats`.
+* **santas_log**: Fictitious data related to whether the type and quantity of treat consumed on Christmas night affects whether elves successfully deliver presents.
+For details execute `?santas_log`.
 * **self_help**: fictitious data about whether self-help books improve relationship satisfaction.
 For details execute `?self_help`.
 * **self_help_dsur**: fictitious data about whether self-help books improve relationship satisfaction compared to statistics books.
 For details execute `?self_help_dsur`.
 * **shopping**: fictitious data about shopping For details execute `?shopping_exercise`.